- Study Abroad

 United Planet is an international non-profit organization striving to create a world in which all people understand, respect, and support one another.
 The organization offers personalized volunteer opportunities abroad - short and long-term volunteer options are available in 36 countries.

 Volunteers may choose a Short-term Quest lasting anywhere between 1 and 12 weeks, or a Long-term gap year Quest lasting 6 months or 1 year.
 United Planet offers programs in Latin America, Europe, Africa, and Asia.
-Visit the United Planet website for more information on currently available Short-term and gap year volunteer programs abroad.

 United Planet's Response to Yeon Ji Kim: